flipcoder/textbeat/README.md

 # Decadence
 Plaintext music tracker and midi shell

+Open-source under MIT License (see LICENSE file for information)

 Copyright (c) 2018 Grady O'Connell

 This is an early prototype of a plaintext music tracker.